openminds/bunka/README.md

 Santoku
 =======

-Parrallel ssh commands over chef servers with rspec-like output.
+Parallel ssh commands over chef servers with rspec-like output.
 Santoku uses the exit codes of a command to determine whether it qualifies as a success or failure.

 Installation
 ============